 - Subsidizes rehabilitation to keep affordable housing safe and efficient

 - Prevents significant loss of affordable housing units in multifamily projects

 Columbia Pike Transit Oriented Affordable Housing (TOAH) Fund

 This fund was designed to promote affordable housing development within designated boundaries of the Columbia Pike corridor.
-Affordable housing developers who are applying for Low Income Housing Tax Credits may put TOAH funds toward infrastructure-related items (like underground utilities, tree preservation and streetscaping) and County fees (such as Certificate of Occupancy, building permits and tap fees) to help keep their project under the Virginia Housing and Development Authority Total Development Cost limits and still qualify for tax credits.
+Affordable housing developers who are applying for Low Income Housing Tax Credits may put TOAH funds toward infrastructure-related items (like underground utilities, tree preservation and streetscaping) and County fees (such as Certificate of Occupancy, building permits and tap fees) to help keep their project under the Virginia Housing and Development Authority Total Development Cost limits and increase competitiveness for tax credits.